CoryOConnor94/PythonNetworking/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Various Python scripts for performing networking tasks.
-I have an interest in both networking and python so this was just to learn and have fun.
-Still have a lot to learn so any corrections or improvements on the code would be greatly appreciated.

 <p align="right">(<a href="#top">back to top</a>)</p>